 Mackinac Island is a tiny city located in the state of Michigan.
 With a population of 592 people and just one neighborhood, Mackinac Island is the 546th largest community in Michigan.
-Mackinac Island has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Mackinac Island was built prior to World War II, making it one of the older and more historic cities in the country.

 Mackinac Island real estate is some of the most expensive in Michigan, although Mackinac Island house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mackinac Island is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Mackinac Island isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mackinac Island are a mix of both white- and blue-collar jobs.
 Overall, Mackinac Island is a city of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Mackinac Island who work in management occupations (21.67%), community and social services (20.24%), and sales jobs (10.95%).

 Another notable thing is that Mackinac Island is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Mackinac Island’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.